sentialabs/Cloud-Consultant/assignment.md

 # Sentia Recruitment
-Welcome to Sentia Recruitment
-The purpose of this repository is to provide an assignment that will highlight the strengths required by a cloud data engineer in our public cloud consultancy workforce.
+Welcome to Sentia Recruitment.The purpose of this repository is to provide an assignment that will highlight the strengths required by a cloud data engineer in our public cloud consultancy workforce.

 ## Table of content
 - [General Information](#general-information)